yousefelassal/quote-cron/README.md

 > Friendship is the marriage of the soul, and this marriage is liable to divorce.

 > Whoever is happy will make others happy, too.

+> It has long been an axiom of mine that the little things are infinitely the most important.